lyellread/cs427-final-project/documentation/documentation.md

 PBKDF2 requires a pseudorandom function as part of its algorithm.
 In [RFC2898](https://datatracker.ietf.org/doc/html/rfc2898#appendix-B.1), an example PRF given is an HMAC.
 Isntead, the PRF we will be using is our AES block cipher $F_{AES}$ defined previously.
 A PRP is a suitable PRF (more discussion later), so it is the function we are choosing for PBKDF2

-A few parameters are seen below. $s$ is a salt that can be an arbitrary length (as it will be hashed down). $blen$ is the fixed length of our PRF output.
+A few parameters are seen below. $s$ is a salt that can be an arbitrary length (as it will be hashed down). $\text{blen}$ is the fixed length of our PRF output.
 In this scheme, our PRF spits out 128-bit output.
 By using the same $\subname{F}_{AES}$ for both our PBKDF2 output and our encryption, we do constrict ourselves to specific input and output lengths throughout our program (namely, 128 bits). $c$ is the number of iterations that the PRF should be applied per block.
 This should be a very large number.

 Lastly, $klen$ is the desired length of the key.
 While we are restricted to the key-lengths that our encryption algorithm can take (128 bits), we can still change this value.
 For our purposes of "Enc-then-MAC," we require three keys, which means we want a "key" of 384.